-The Alliance will improve connections between teens and partner health care providers, while helping health centers implement proven practices for serving teens.
-Through training, capacity building, increased communications and marketing, and community relationships, this Alliance will work towards a healthy tomorrow for Greensboro’s youth.
+The Alliance improves connections between teens and partner health care providers, while helping health centers implement proven practices for serving teens.
+Through training, capacity building, increased communications and marketing, and community relationships, this Alliance works towards a healthy tomorrow for Greensboro’s youth.

 The Alliance uses the TeenPlaybook.org as an online tool for young people to learn about birth control options and sexual health.
 The website has a clinic finder so anyone can find care tailored to young people.

 Cone Health Center for Children

 Cone Health Foundation

 The Alliance aims to provide young people with the sexual health information they need to live healthy lives.
 By making informed choices about reproductive health, a young person can take control of their future and live for a healthy tomorrow.
 This Alliance empowers young women and young men to know about their options for pregnancy prevention through increased access to health care, knowledge about STI/STDs, birth control choices, and reproductive health.

 The Alliance is implementing strategies to reduce teen pregnancy rates by 30% by 2020.
 These strategies build on the latest available research on the role of health care in empowering young people to avoid unplanned pregnancy.
 These cutting edge, proven strategies include improving connections to health care and increasing access to long-acting reversible contraceptives (LARCs) like IUDs and the contraceptive implant.

 Adolescent pregnancy prevention has been a longstanding goal of the Cone Health Foundation, and one that is deeply connected to health, well-being, and quality of life in Guilford County.